johnnymo87/python-starter/README.md

 ## Add a new python package

 This app makes use of [`poetry`](https://python-poetry.org/) to manage packages.
 See docs there for how to add packages.

+## Contributing

+If you'd like to contribute to the project, please feel free to submit a pull request or open an issue to discuss your ideas.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.